How Much Soda for a Party? 10-200 Guests

 Written by Baljeet Aulakh | Last updated March 4, 2026

-According to Party Genius AI's drink calculator data, for a party of 20 people lasting 2 hours, plan for 20 water bottles, 24 juice boxes (for kids), 48 cans of soda, and optionally 16 beers or glasses of wine for adults.
+According to Party Genius's drink calculator data, for a party of 20 people lasting 2 hours, plan for 20 water bottles, 24 juice boxes (for kids), 48 cans of soda, and optionally 16 beers or glasses of wine for adults.
 Budget $30–60 for non-alcoholic drinks.
-Use the free calculator below for your exact party size.
+Last reviewed May 18, 2026.

 - 0.5